Sutton Coldfield Town Hall: Current building

 The current building has its origins in the Royal Hotel which was built in 1865 on a small hill above the newly opened railway station to serve the needs of visitors to the town.
 Throughout its short life, the hotel was beset with financial difficulties and closed in 1895.
-Lieutenant Colonel Wilkinson purchased the hotel in 1896 and converted it for use as a sanatorium, but it was subsequently acquired by the Sutton Corporation for £9,000 in December 1901.
-The old town hall, in Mill Street, was sold in February 1903 and the Corporation began an ambitious extension to the former hotel to provide a purpose built town hall comprising council chambers, assembly rooms and a fire station.
-The extension was completed at a cost of £10,000, and although the fire headquarters opened a few months earlier, the main part of the extension was opened by the Mayor, Councillor R. H. Sadler, as Sutton Coldfield Town Hall on 19 September 1906.
+Lieutenant Colonel Wilkinson purchased the hotel in 1896 and converted it for use as a sanatorium.

+In December 1901 the former hotel building was acquired by the Sutton Corporation for £9,000, who adapted it to serve as a 'council house and municipal offices'.
+All operations were moved from the moot hall on Mill Street to the new building, and the old moot hall was sold in February 1903.